CURRENT TRANSMISSION LEVEL: HIGH

-Based on updated guidance released by the Centers for Disease Control and Prevention (CDC) last week, we recommend that everyone, including individuals fully vaccinated against COVID-19, wear a mask in public indoor settings.
+Based on updated guidance released by the Centers for Disease Control and Prevention (CDC), we recommend that everyone, including individuals fully vaccinated against COVID-19, wear a mask in public indoor settings.

-As the number of COVID-19 cases has continued to increase with the spread of the Delta variant, this recommendation is based on the Fairfax Health District moving from moderate level of COVID-19 transmission to substantial transmission.
-Learn more about this and other preventative steps you should take.
+As the number of COVID-19 cases has continued to increase with the spread of the Delta variant, this recommendation is based on the Fairfax Health District moving from substantial level of COVID-19 transmission to high transmission.

 We have created a list of the most frequently asked questions about the COVID-19 vaccines.

 FAQ for Health Care Providers in the Fairfax Health District

 Health Care Providers, please see our dedicated FAQ for answers to your questions.

 - QR Codes Now Available to Digitally Verify COVID-19 Vaccination Status

 - Update on COVID-19 Investigations and Guidance for Parents of School-aged Children